-The CAL cleans shipping bottles for both NTN and AIRMoN-wet and stores them in Ziploc® bags.
-Cleanliness is checked in four 1-L NTN bottles weekly and two AIRMoN-wet 250-mL bottles monthly.
+The CAL cleans shipping bottles for both NTN and AIRMoN and stores them in Ziploc® bags.
+Cleanliness is checked in four 1-L NTN bottles weekly and two AIRMoN 250-mL bottles monthly.

-• The two AIRMoN-wet bottle blanks checked include 50 mL of FR25 and 150 mL of FR25, respectively.

-• The four NTN bottle blanks checked include 50 mL of FR25, 150 mL of FR25, 50 mL of DI water, and 150 mL of DI water, respectively.
+- The two AIRMoN bottle blanks checked include 50 mL of FR25 and 150 mL of FR25, respectively. - The four NTN bottle blanks checked include 50 mL of FR25, 150 mL of FR25, 50 mL of DI water, and 150 mL of DI water, respectively.

 Each week 50 mL of DI water is poured into clean 60-mL HDPE bottles for DI water blanks.
-Each week a DI water sample is collected and analyzed from the sample preparation laboratory, the analytical laboratory, and the wash area.
+Each week a DI water sample is collected and analyzed from the sample preparation laboratory, one of the two analytical laboratories, and the wash area.
+(The water from the other analytical laboratory is checked every other week as an internal blind.)